jasencdev/the-portfolio/app/about.md

     - theme: alt
       text: Resume
       link: about/resume

 ---

 ## Strategic Problem Solving Through Technology

 ### Current Focus

+I design and build solutions that eliminate friction in development workflows.
-I identify productivity gaps in development workflows and build complete solutions to solve them.
-Recently saw teams struggling with the Rails vs modern JS productivity gap, so I built [Bun Stack](https://bun-stack.jasenc.dev) - a complete framework that gets teams from idea to deployed application in minutes instead of hours.
+Recently, I saw teams stuck between the productivity of Rails and the sprawl of modern JavaScript tooling — so I built [**Bun Stack**](https://bun-stack.jasenc.dev): a curated fullstack framework that gets you from idea to production in 30 seconds.

+### My Thesis

+> **Open-sourcing competence at scale.**
+> I build systems that distill years of engineering into tools others can use instantly.

 ### Unique Value Proposition

-My background combines **MBA strategic thinking, AI expertise, and full-stack technical execution** - a rare combination that allows me to both identify market needs and build the complete solutions to address them.
-I understand business requirements, emerging technology trends, and have the technical capability to deliver production-ready systems.
+I operate at the intersection of **business strategy, AI, and full-stack technical execution** — a combination that enables me to spot market gaps, architect viable solutions, and ship production-ready platforms.

+---

-**Strategic + Technical Projects:**
+## Strategic + Technical Projects

-- **Bun Stack** - Identified developer productivity gap, built complete framework with user management, admin tools, and production deployment
+* **Bun Stack** – Built a full-stack platform seed with routing, auth, admin, and deploy in <30s
-- **AI Cost Optimization** - Architected local AI solutions delivering 60%+ cost savings while maintaining performance
+* **AI Cost Optimization** – Architected local AI pipelines with 60%+ cost reduction vs cloud APIs
-- **Portfolio Platform** - Built with embedded AI capabilities and modern tooling to demonstrate technical leadership
+* **Portfolio Platform** – Integrated AI-driven components into a production-grade developer portfolio

+---

 ### What Sets Me Apart

-I bridge the gap between business strategy and technical execution.
-While many engineers focus solely on implementation, I combine **MBA-level strategic thinking** with deep technical skills to identify problems worth solving and build complete solutions that drive business impact.

-**Strategic capabilities:**
-- **Product thinking** - Identifying market gaps and user needs
+Most engineers ship features.
+I ship **leverage** — frameworks, systems, and workflows that improve speed, reliability, and clarity across entire teams.

+* **Product thinking** – Translate ambiguity into buildable platforms
-- **Business impact** - Understanding ROI, cost optimization, and team productivity metrics
+* **Business impact** – Optimize for ROI, developer velocity, and team productivity
-- **Technical leadership** - Full-stack execution with systems that scale across organizations
-- **AI integration** - Leveraging emerging technologies for competitive advantage

-### Target Role Alignment

-Perfect fit for **Technical Product Manager, VP Engineering, or Solutions Engineering** roles where success requires both strategic vision and hands-on technical leadership.
-I can identify what to build, architect the solution, and execute the implementation.
+* **Technical leadership** – End-to-end architecture that scales cleanly
+* **AI integration** – Embed practical machine learning into user-facing and infrastructure layers

+---

-### Engineering Background
+## Background

-My non-traditional path from medical device quality engineering brings a unique perspective.
-I understand the full product lifecycle, risk management, and quality processes essential in mission-critical systems.
-This experience shaped my approach to building robust, well-architected solutions that teams can rely on.
+My path began in **medical device quality engineering**, where system failures weren’t options.
+That experience shaped my approach to software: risk-aware, outcome-driven, and built for scale.
+I didn’t pivot to tech — I translated regulated systems thinking into developer platforms.

+---

-### Tech Stack
+## Tech Stack

+* **Frontend:** React, TypeScript, Tailwind
+* **Backend:** Bun.js, SQLite/Postgres, Drizzle ORM
+* **Infra:** CI/CD, Docker, Railway
+* **AI:** Local-first LLMs via Open WebUI, Ollama, and custom orchestration

-Modern JavaScript (React, TypeScript, Bun.js), cloud infrastructure, AI integration, full-stack development.
-I choose proven technologies that let teams focus on building features instead of debugging framework issues.
+I use proven technologies that reduce time-to-value — so teams can focus on building, not debugging.

+---

-### Looking Ahead
+## Looking Ahead

-Targeting **Solutions Engineering, Technical Product Manager, or VP Engineering** roles where I can combine strategic product thinking with hands-on technical leadership.
-Most effective in fast-growing companies that value identifying market opportunities and building complete solutions to capture them.
+I'm targeting roles where **strategic clarity meets technical execution**:

+* **Technical Product Manager** – Understand the problem, define the vision, ship the solution
+* **Solutions Engineer** – Rapidly build working systems to close deals and drive adoption
+* **VP Engineering** – Architect the platform, lead the team, scale the system

+Most effective in fast-moving companies that need leverage, not just velocity.

+---

-*Continuously identifying problems worth solving and building the technical solutions to address them.*
+> I'm here to identify problems worth solving — and build the systems that solve them.
+> Then open-source the leverage.